Mark Armstrong - Home Page

 1. About me

-Formerly I was a PhD candidate, sessional lecturer and teaching assistant at McMaster University.
+Formerly I was a PhD candidate, sessional lecturer and teaching assistant at McMaster University, with a focus on functional programming and the theory of programming languages.

 I am an avid Emacs user (see my init here).